splunk/splunk-operator/docs/_configuration/Examples.md

 licenseUrl: "/mnt/licenses/enterprise1.lic,/mnt/licenses/enterprise2.lic"
 ```

+{: .note }
-Note that `licenseUrl` may specify a local path or URL such as
-"https://myco.com/enterprise.lic", and the `volumes` parameter can
-be used to mount any type of [Kubernetes Volumes](https://kubernetes.io/docs/concepts/storage/volumes/).
+`licenseUrl` may specify a local path or URL such as "https://myco.com/enterprise.lic", and the `volumes` parameter can be used to mount any type of [Kubernetes Volumes](https://kubernetes.io/docs/concepts/storage/volumes/).

 ## Configuring Standalone to use License Manager